vinnyroca/3D_Software/docs/memorypalace.md

 ### Block out of Place (3 Points)

-Submit a screenshot of the block of your place to Discord.
+Submit three screen screenshots of the block of your place to Discord.

 For more information on blockouts - [The Level Design Book](https://book.leveldesignbook.com/process/blockout)